TacMechMonkey/urllib-lambda-ADSF-check/README.md

 Requirements:
 - CloudWatch cron trigger every minute { 0/1 * * * ? * }
 - No VPC
-- 128mg, 10secs if sufficient
+- 128mb, 10secs is sufficient
 - IAM role will need SNS and CloudWatch permissions

 This is a very open IAM policy example:
 {

     "Version": "2012-10-17",

     "Statement": [

         {

             "Effect": "Allow",

             "Action": "sns:Publish",

             "Resource": "arn:aws:sns:ap-southeast-2:*"

         },

         {

             "Effect": "Allow",

             "Action": "logs:*",

             "Resource": "arn:aws:logs:*:*:*"

         }

     ]

 }

 This was designed as a simple nightly check to automate a SysAdmin process.